 Give your face a little honey love first thing in the morning for a clean, fresh start.
 Just mix a spoonful of honey with water, massage it into skin, rinse off and get glowing.

-21. SOOTHE CRACKED LIPS WITH HONEY
+21. SOOTHE CRACKED LIPS

 No need to splurge on expensive lip balms, just apply a little honey to chapped lips and let it work its sweet magic.